ni/measurement-plugin-python/CONTRIBUTING.md

 poetry build
 ```

-Running this command from the repo's root directory will generate the tar.gz file and .whl file of ni_measurement_service package to the `dist` directory.
+Running this command from the repo's root directory will generate the tar.gz file and .whl file of ni_measurementlink_service package to the `dist` directory.

 # Testing

-`ni-measurement-service` includes tests under the directory `tests\` that exercises the python and grpc modules.
+`ni-measurementlink-service` includes tests under the directory `tests\` that exercises the python and grpc modules.
 The GitHub CI run these tests for PRs targeting the main branch.
 It is recommended that during development you run the tests locally before creating a PR.

-In order to run the `ni-measurement-service` tests locally:
+In order to run the `ni-measurementlink-service` tests locally:

 ## Using Command Line